AdobeDocs/express-add-on-apis/src/pages/api/classes/PageList.md

 # Class: PageList

-PageList represents an ordered list of PageNodes, all of which are children of root node of the document's "scenegraph" artwork tree.
+PageList represents an ordered list of PageNodes, all of which are children of the root node of the document's "scenegraph" artwork tree.
 A page contains one or more artboards, representing "scenes" in a linear timeline sequence.
 Those artboards in turn contain all the visual content of the document.